 G.1 Instructional Year.

-There will be 172 work days for the contract work year, including 168 instructional days (or their equivalent in non-contact instructional activities).
+Beginning in Winter Quarter of the 2017-18 Academic Year, there will be 172 work days for the contract work year, including 165 instructional days (or their equivalent in non-contact instructional activities) and three (3) Development Days.